Teres Minor Muscle: Trigger Point Pain

 Teres minor trigger point pain is in a very specific area in the back of the shoulder.
 The pain is located toward the outside of the shoulder where the muscle attaches to the upper arm bone (humerus).

 The muscle will occasionally cause tingling and/or numbing in the ring and little fingers.
 These sensations do not involve the arm nor is pain involved.
 If you have pain in the back of the shoulder with pain going down the arm and into the fingers you should examine the pectoralis minor, pectoralis major, and the latissimus dorsi.

-- Pain toward the back of the upper arm
+- Pain toward the outside of the back of the upper shoulder

 - Numbness or tingling without pain or aches in the fourth and fifth fingers (not shown)

 Trigger points are small knots found in the muscle that when pressed increase pain in the area or send referred pain to another area of the body.
 To learn more about trigger points read Muscle Trigger Points and How They Contribute To Muscle and Joint Pain.

 Sombra Warm Therapy Gel is recommended for relaxing muscles and relieving pain.
 It warms without the burning heat of other gels.
 An excellent choice for pain caused by trigger points, muscle/joint over-use and stiffness, and arthritis.
 (Not sold in stores)

 Biofreeze Professional Gel is what I recommend for the pain and symptoms of muscle strains.
 It provides excellent pain relief and may help reduce inflammation caused by a strain.
 Recommended by medical professionals and trainers.